roachhd/notepad/_posts/2015-01-10-developing-for-chromecast.md

         </body>

 This just sets up where we're going to actually be displaying our content.
 I did some simple css too.
 You can look at the finished code on Github if you're interested.

 Next comes the scripts.
 The first just gets us jQuery.
 The second is what actually gets us access to the Receiver API, so make sure you don't leave it out!
 Otherwise, your app isn't going to work at all.

 And then we have our script.
 Right away you start to see some garbage that mentions `cast`.
 As you might have guessed, this is our first Receiver API call:

 ```javascript
     var receiver = new cast.receiver.Receiver('*** YOUR APP ID ****', ['*** YOUR NAMESPACE ***']),
 ```

 This creates a new `Receiver` object.
 This is what we'll be using to facilitate ways of communicating with the client and device.

 Oh, and remember when we whitelisted our device?
 The e-mail you got should have contained your Application ID.
 That needs to replace `*** YOUR APP ID ***`.
 As for your namespace, it can be anything you want, but should probably be related to the application you're creating.
 For this tutorial we can use something like `HelloWorld`.
 Make sure it doesn't clash with other namespaces, though, as this is how your Receiver will know what type of messages to listen to and how your Sender will know what type of messages to send.
 More on that later...or right now:

 ```
     channelHandler = new cast.receiver.ChannelHandler('*** YOUR NAMESPACE ***'),
 ```

 This little guy, as you might have guessed, is what handles our `Channels`.
 A `Channel` in this context is used to send and receive simple JSON messages to and from the Sender application.
 The `ChannelHandler` allows us to hook into the events that occur on the various `Channels` that get created as the application is being used.
 It also delegates to a `ChannelFactory` (which you'll see a little later) to create new `Channels`.
 Again,  note the namespace.
 Make sure you use the same one that you defined earlier on in the `Receiver`.
 This tells our `ChannelHandler` to only worry about messages coming from that namespace.

 The next line is just there to keep track of our messages div so we can swap out the text later.
 Following that we create our `ChannelFactory`:

     channelHandler.addChannelFactory(
         receiver.createChannelFactory('*** YOUR NAMESPACE ***'));

 That namespace again!
 Just fill it in like before.
 Here we're adding to our `ChannelHandler` a `ChannelFactory`.
-Like I said eariler, this is how `Channels` actually get created.
+Like I said earlier, this is how `Channels` actually get created.
 We use the `Receiver` to create the `ChannelFactory`.

 Great!
 We've got our `Receiver` and our `ChannelHandler` all set up!
 Does it work yet?
 Just a little bit more!
 First we need to tell the receiver to start listening to the world:

     receiver.start();